ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ### R Reset settings <br>
 R will set all preferences to default settings.
 The SSID and password, timezone, the LED-strip type and rotary/IR usage will be kept.<br>
 RRR will clear SSID, password, set Time zone to Amsterdam (CET-1) and turn WIFI, NTP and BLE on.<br>
 RRRRR is a total reset.
-A combination of R and RRR
+A combination of R and RRR.<br> A total reset can also be achieved with a reset button connected to D6 or D7.
+If no rotary encoder is used, the rotary encoder pins D2, D3, and D4 can also serve this purpose.

 ### Unnn Demo (U200 msec)
 Enter U followed with the duration of a second in milli seconds.